bionicvisionlab/2024-ArgusPairs/README.md

 This repo contains all Python scripts that produce the figures and tables in the paper.

+The data is available on the Open Science Framework [Link](https://osf.io/34rb2).

 To run the notebook, please install the required Python packages via pip:

 ```